 The Dartmouth Express fare includes a return journey on the ferry across the River Dart to the picture postcard town of Dartmouth.
 There will be ample time to explore this historic port town, set on the banks of the tidal River Dart.
 It has a castle; a railway station where no railway has ever run, now a restaurant; and winding narrow streets with good bistros and specialist shops.

-We leave Kingswear, steam hauled, for the journey back to Bristol.
+We leave Kingswear, steam hauled, for the journey back to Taunton.
 From there the train will be diesel hauled to Woking.
 We stop at the same stations as on the outward journey, to set down passengers.

 Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.